 There is no formal assessment of PE at Key Stage 3.
-However, pupils are provided with continuous informal feedback throughout their lessons.
-This is designed to help them improve in terms of their skills and understanding, and also with regards to their levels of self-confidence - one of the key pillars in a Brighton College (Singapore) education.
+However, the Head, Heart and Hands framework (see picture below) has been introduced to pupils and will assess their progress of the four physical literacy strands.
+The pupils will also be provided with continuous informal feedback throughout their lessons.
+This is designed to help them improve in terms of their skills and understanding, and with regards to their levels of self-confidence - one of the key pillars in a Brighton College (Singapore) education.